Faltenreich/SkeletonLayout/README.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);

-        // Either use an existing Skeletonlayout
+        // Either use an existing SkeletonLayout
         skeleton = findViewById(R.id.skeletonLayout);

         // or create a new SkeletonLayout from a given View